etanol/etanol/README.md

-Software
+Software...

 - 🧐 curator
 - 🔧 mechanic
 - 👷 plumber

-But learning to be, software
+But learning to be a software...

 - 📐 engineer